matoy/AzureReservedInstanceUsageCheck/README.md

 Azure currently doesn't offer any effecient solution to address this day-to-day need.

-This function app automatically gathers and outputs usage for 'Reservations' it is allowed to by calling Azure API.
+This function app automatically gathers and outputs usage for "Reservations" it is allowed to by calling Azure API.

 Coupled with a common monitoring system (nagios, centreon, zabbix, or whatever you use), you'll automatically get alerted as soon as reservation usage drops below desired threshold.
 </br>